smartree/WeChat/README.md

 This project is to build a group chat android app by using Firebase cloud service for user authentication, real-time database and storage.
 It allows users to send and receive text and photos in realtime across platforms.

 # [](#header-1) Final Demo:

+_It may takes time to load the gif.
+Please wait._

+_Refresh the page to replay the gif._

+_Click on picture to watch video._

 ![gif](res/demo.gif)

 ## [](#header-2) Steps: